juliansgottfried/Dengue/README.md

 Save results:

 In the cluster, run "bash collate.sh".
-This places "results.csv" and "stats.csv" into "results/[run]", where [run] corresponds to folders in "folders_for_fit".
+This places "results.csv" and "stats.csv" into the corresponding folder under "folders_for_fit".
-Transfer these files to your local copy of the repo.
-Finally, copy them elsewhere in your machine for further work.
+Transfer each folder back to your local copy of the repo.
+Copy the results elsewhere in your machine for further work, because the repo will be re-set.

 Re-set directory: